zaalsabb/mdof_simulation/README.md

 time node1_disp_x node1_disp_y node1_disp_z node2_disp_x node2_disp_y node2_disp_z ....
 ```

+### Displacements File
 The node displacements in `disp.out` don't have the node ids, but they are ordered in ascending order in terms of node ids.
 Every three columns contain the `x`, `y`, and `z` displacements for each node.

+The first timesteps, `0.0-1.0`, are for applying the gravity loads incrementally.
+The following timesteps `0.0-10.0` apply the earthquake ground motions.